Do you have a dream? Does it involve being the master/mistress of your own time, finances and destiny by learning how to become a freelance writer?

 Start your own blog or website.

-If you’re ready to take this step, we’ve included a tutorial in the course that will walk you through the entire process.
 Starting your own freelance writing website is a great step when you’re ready – you can write about what you want, when you want and begin to brand your freelance writing business.

 Starting your own blog and website is also a great way to display your writing samples.
 That’s exactly how Horkey HandBook got its start!
 You can add existing samples when you build your site, and begin posting new material as blog posts.

 Keep in mind that even though you’re not getting paid to write yet when you’re creating samples, including writing for your own blog, you still want to bring your A-game.
 If you’re going to use your posts to showcase your writing skills and prospect for work, they need to be excellent!